About PSA Chapters

 ||A PSA Chapter consists of individual Society members (not clubs) in different areas of the USA.
 Each Chapter has a PSA charter and can be thought of as a local "branch" of the Society.

-Links to all the chapters appear at the top of this page.
+Links to all the chapters appear at the left on this page.
 For more information, see: What is a PSA Chapter?

 by Sharp Todd, APSA, PPSA, PSA Journal

 Most Chapters have a membership fee; however, new PSA members are usually given a one-year Chapter membership.Meetings

 - Chapters meet between one and four times per year.

 - Chapter meetings are usually day-long workshops or seminars, often with guest presenters.

 - Chapters may also organize photography field trips or other activities for the Chapter membership.